mb3188/TD_seq_paper_scripts/README.txt

 remain the same and if the fastq files are not different then the same "fastqs_to_align.txt" file can be copied into "project.2"

 13. To run the second phase of the analysis.
-Copy INSERTION_DETECTION.sh and INSERTION_DETECTION.pbs into alignmnet.1 directory and run it by using following command:
+Copy Insertion_detection.sh and Insertion_detection.pbs into alignmnet.1 directory and run it by using following command:

-qsub -t INSERTION_DETECTION.pbs # t is the number of samples -1 in order to perform parallel proces.
+qsub -t Insertion_detection.pbs # t is the number of samples -1 in order to perform parallel proces.

 14. This part of the pipeline will perform quality control for mapping, coverage filtering and find where all the insertions are in the relationship to genes in the genome.